-The Computer Science Department currently has four software laboratories, equipped with over 350 PC workstations, for use by students using Windows and Linux; it also has a dedicated hardware laboratory.
-There are three large postgraduate research laboratories and a number of research groups have their own special research laboratories.
+In October 2015, the new, €20.6 million, state of the art Computer Science building, Eolas, was opened.
+The Computer Science Department currently has seven software laboratories, equipped with over 350 PC workstations, for use by students using Windows and Linux; it also has a dedicated hardware laboratory.
+There are two large postgraduate research laboratories, with individual workstations for each research student.
+A number of research groups have their own special research laboratories.

 The Department provides undergraduate programmes in Computer Science and Software Engineering and Computer Science as part of a Science or Arts degree.
 In addition, the Department provides the Computer Science component of numerous denominated degree programmes, including Biotechnology, Genetics & Bioinformatics, Physics with Astrophysics, Multimedia and Music Technology.
 You can see the Computer Science degrees available at Maynooth University on our courses page.

 The Department offers a comprehensive postgraduate programme including research degrees leading to the award of Ph.D. and M.Sc., the taught M.Sc. in Software Engineering, the Higher Diploma in Software Engineering, and a Higher Diploma in Information Technology conversion course which is also targeted at students with non-computer science primary degrees.